 Cassandra Brown is an avid reader and hobbyist writer based in Denver.
 She holds a degree in English Literature, enriching her discerning eye for compelling narratives and poetic expressions.
 As a poet herself, she understands the intricacies of the creative process and the courage it takes to put one’s work into the world.
 Cassandra’s depth is not limited to literature; she is also an accomplished software engineering leader and a mother of two.
 You can find her on Instagram @apixelatedpoet.

-Amanda Nicole Corbin is an Ohio-based poet who has had her work published in The London Magazine, Door is a Jar, Pile Press, Gone Lawn, the Notre Dame Review, and more.
-Her debut full-length collection, addiction is a sweet dark room (Another New Calligraphy, 2024), focuses largely on her journey and struggles with mental health and addiction.
-Find her on Threads and Instagram at @mndncrbn.poetry or www.amandanicolecorbin.com.
+Amanda Nicole Corbin is an Ohio-based poet who has had her work published in The Notre Dame Review, The London Magazine, Door is a Jar, Palette Poetry, and more.
+She is the winner of the 2025 Mississippi Review Poetry contest.
+Her work has been nominated for Best Microfiction 2024 & 2025.
+Her debut full-length collection, addiction is a sweet dark room, was published by Another New Calligraphy in 2024.
+Find her on Threads, Bluesky, and Instagram at @ancpoet or at www.amandanicolecorbin.com.

 Gabrielle Dufrene is a poet and writer from New Orleans.
 Her work often examines the intersection of religion, place, and acceptance.
 After attending university in Chicago, she completed the Creative Writing MA program at University College Cork in Ireland, which she now calls home.
 She is pursuing a PhD in Literature exploring Irish women writers and their expression of trauma.